HackSoftware/Django-Styleguide-Example/README.md

 1. <https://adamj.eu/tech/2021/12/29/set-up-a-gunicorn-configuration-file-and-test-it/>
 1. Worker settings - <https://docs.gunicorn.org/(en/latest/settings.html#worker-processes>
 1. A brief description of the architecture of Gunicorn - <https://docs.gunicorn.org/en/latest/design.html>

+### Render

+To get an overview of how Render deployment works, we recommend reading this first - <https://render.com/docs/deploy-django>

+There's a current deployment that can be found here - <https://django-styleguide.hacksoft.io/>

+**Files related to Heroku deployment:**

+1. `render.yaml`
+    - Describes the setup.
+Also known as [Render Blueprint](https://render.com/docs/blueprint-spec)
+1. `docker/*_entrypoint.sh`
+    - Entrypoint for every different process type.
+1. `docker/production.Dockerfile`
+    - Dockerfile for production build.
+1. `requirements.txt`
+    - Heroku requires a root-level `requirements.txt`, so we've added that.

 ### AWS ECS